Interfaith Prayer for Pittsburgh's Future

 For those of you who were NOT part of our original list of “partnering organizations” for the Mayoral B-PEP/ WPXI TV Forum, please let me know ASAP if you want to be a partnering organization with B-PEP, The League of Women Voters of Greater Pittsburgh and VEEEM for the Thursday, May 6th Forum for the Pittsburgh School Board and for the Pittsburgh City Council.
 We are working on our flyers now.

 Secondly, if you have not as yet emailed us two questions for the Mayor’s race please send them tonight or by the end of the day tomorrow.
 We have to get them over to WPXI TV soon.
-Please send at the same time, separate questions for the City Council race and the School Board race to [email protected] and to [email protected].
+Please send at the same time, separate questions for the City Council race and the School Board race to lorrainebcook@gmail.com and to jbclack@yahoo.com.

 Once again, partnering organizations are asked to sent out the flyer at least three times and to send in at least two questions.
 Thanks so much.